 When do guarantees become unenforceable?

-A limitation period is the maximum period allowed by the law to commence legal proceedings for breach of the contract of guarantee.
-Then the contract may contain time bars, which restrict the period of time within which the creditor may claim.
+A limitation period is a maximum period allowed by the law to commence legal proceedings for breach of the contract of guarantee.
+Then the contract may contain time bars, which restrict the time within which the creditor may claim.
 It depends on what is said in the contract.